avengers-p7/Avengers_P7_Documents/VCS/Design/Pull Request.md

 ***
 # Conflict Resolution

+* A conflict in a pull request arises when changes made in the source branch conflict with the changes made in the target branch .
+Consider two developers, A and B, each working on a separate feature branch, feature-A and feature-B. Both branches aim to introduce changes to the same file (eg. README.md).In this situation, Git cannot automatically determine which changes to apply.
-* Conflicts may arise when a developer raises a pull request.
-Follow these steps to resolve conflicts during the merge process:
+* Follow these steps to resolve conflicts during the merge process:

 ### 1. Identify Conflict:
 * Locate conflicted files marked with <<<<<<<, =======, and >>>>>>>.